 Different Western Saddle Types

-Trail & Pleasure
+Trail and Pleasure

-• Available in many varieties
+• Available in many varieties.

-• Often built with a lightweight tree
+• Often built with a lightweight tree.

 • Not designed for heavy ranch work.

-• Designed with higher and lower cantle, lower cantle being more popular
+• Designed with higher and lower cantle, lower cantle being more popular.

-• Higher cantle: more protection
+• Higher cantle: more protection.

-• Lower cantle: more comfortable
+• Lower cantle: more comfortable.

-• Rigging is usually in-skirt because of the stress put on the saddle
+• Rigging is usually in-skirt because of the stress put on the saddle.

-• Often equipped with many leather ties to attach your gear
+• Often equipped with many leather ties to attach your gear.

-All Around Work
+All Around Saddles

 • Flatter seat to allow movement and adjustment of rider.